Alessia816/SeekRepo/README.md

  - UI Accuracy: Designed to closely follow the Seek app's home screen layout and interactions.

- #Future improvements
+ # Future improvements

  - Integration with real observation data.

  - Camera integration for capturing observations directly within the app.

- - Species recognition with CoreML to identify organisms from camera inpu.
+ - Species recognition with CoreML to identify organisms from camera input.

  - Additional screens inspired by Seek.